maxSIMhealth/GEN/README.md

 - Install dependencies: `sudo apt install ffmpeg`
 - Run the project: `python manage.py runserver`

+## Notes
+- On `DEBUG`, no email is sent and the output is echoed into stdout.

 ## General settings
 `WIP: these groups will be used to set permissions, and later they will be automatically created while generating the database`
 - Create the following groups in the admin page: